Enchoseon/ObjToSchematic-Blender-Material-Creator/README.md

 - __colourSpace__: "rgb" *(should be this by default)*
 - __fallable__: "replace-falling" *(should be this by default)*

-If you're processing a large object and don't want to simplify it, you'll need to run [ObjToSchematic](https://github.com/LucasDower/ObjToSchematic) headlessly to avoid crashing—which is unfortunately isn't as easy as just running a single command.
+If you're processing a large object and don't want to simplify it, you'll need to run [ObjToSchematic](https://github.com/LucasDower/ObjToSchematic) headlessly to avoid crashing—which unfortunately isn't as easy as just running a single command.
 [Read this](https://github.com/LucasDower/ObjToSchematic#headless).

 You may need to use forwardslashes instead of backslashes in your file paths, I'm not entirely sure ¯\\_(ツ)_/¯